elifyildirim1/SucroseHydrolysis/README.md

 # In this python model, it is aimed to:
   - Calculate the initial reaction rates over time.

-  - To use the UV-Vis absorbance data of glucose to find the concentration of glucose formed over time.
+  - Use the UV-Vis absorbance data of glucose to find the concentration of glucose formed over time.

   - Accurately determine 𝑉max⁡ and 𝐾𝑚​ from the data.

-# And also plotting:
+# And also to plot:
   - Michaelis-Menten Plot: Plot initial reaction rate (𝑣) versus substrate concentration ([𝑆]).
   - Lineweaver-Burk Plot: Plot 1/𝑣 versus 1/[𝑆] to linearize the Michaelis-Menten equation.
   - Reaction Rate vs. Time: Plot reaction rate data over time to observe the reaction kinetics.